Key Inclusion/Exclusion Criteria2

 DECT image of urate buildup from a patient in MIRROR RCT.3

-The MIRROR RCT was a 52-week, randomized double-blind placebo-controlled trial conducted in adult patients with chronic gout refractory to conventional therapy to evaluate administration of KRYSTEXXA 8 mg Q2W coadministered with 15 mg oral methotrexate QW and 1 mg oral folic acid QD (n=100) vs KRYSTEXXA alone (n=52).2,4
+The MIRROR RCT was a 52-week, randomized, double-blind, placebo-controlled trial conducted in adult patients with chronic gout refractory to conventional therapy to evaluate administration of KRYSTEXXA (8 mg Q2W) coadministered with 15 mg/week oral methotrexate and 1 mg/day oral folic acid (n=100) vs KRYSTEXXA with placebo (n=52).2,4

-DECT, dual-energy computed tomography; MIRROR, Methotrexate to Increase Response Rates in Patients with Uncontrolled Gout Receiving Pegloticase; QD, once a day; Q2W, once every 2 weeks; QW, once a week; RCT, randomized controlled trial.
+DECT, dual-energy computed tomography; Q2W, once every 2 weeks; RCT, randomized controlled trial.

-DECT, dual-energy computed tomography; MIRROR, Methotrexate to Increase Response Rates in Patients with Uncontrolled Gout Receiving Pegloticase; RCT, randomized controlled trial.
+DECT, dual-energy computed tomography; RCT, randomized controlled trial.

 Foot